-Approved digital storage organisations can apply to us for a grant to cover the costs of storing the digital archives by submitting an S2 form the appropriate Grants Project Officer at GrantsBusinessImprovement@HistoricEngland.org.uk.
+Applications for a grant to cover the costs of storing the digital archives can be made by using the S2 form and sending this to the appropriate Grants Project Officer at grantsbusinessimprovement@historicengland.org.uk.
 Payment of the grant will be made following submission of an S3 form.
-Grants are only available for projects funded wholly or partly by HE or its predecessors.